MicrosoftDocs/cpp-docs/docs/cpp/attributes.md

 ### `[[deprecated]]`

 **Visual Studio 2015 and later:** The `[[deprecated]]` attribute specifies that a function isn't intended for use.
 Or, that it might not exist in future versions of a library interface.
-The `[[deprecated]]` attribute can be applied to declaration of a class, a typedef-name, a variable, a non-static data member, a function, a namespace, an enumeration, an enumerator, or a template specialization.
+The `[[deprecated]]` attribute can be applied to declaration of a class, a typedef-name, a variable, a nonstatic data member, a function, a namespace, an enumeration, an enumerator, or a template specialization.
 The compiler can use this attribute to generate an informational message when client code attempts to call the function.
 When the Microsoft C++ compiler detects the use of a `[[deprecated]]` item, it raises compiler warning [C4996](../error-messages/compiler-warnings/compiler-warning-level-3-c4996.md).

 ### `[[fallthrough]]`